haka-security/haka/doc/user/tutorial/sqli.rst

 Mutliple rules
 --------------
-The script file introduces additional malicious patterns and use the `rule_group` feature to define multiple anti-sqli security rules.
+This script file (``sqli-groups.lua``) introduces additional malicious patterns and use the `rule_group` feature to define multiple anti-sqli security rules.
 Each rule focus on the detection of a particular pattern (sql keywords, sql comments, etc.)

 .. literalinclude:: ../../../sample/sqli/sqli-groups.lua
     :tab-width: 4